UNICEF UK employs over 300 people. Most are based in Stratford, London, and others work remotely across the UK.

 During his time in South Africa, he developed the future strategy for a non-profit organisation that provided low cost loans and business support to entrepreneurs that have been refused credit from established lenders, and set up two reading centres in schools.

-Mike Flynn, Deputy Executive Director of Individual Giving
+Mike Flynn, Deputy Executive Director of Public Engagement

 Mike Flynn is our deputy executive director responsible for raising income through public engagement channels.
 Mike has a wealth of experience in the voluntary sector where he has provided strategic leadership and delivered major income-generating campaigns, including at the NSPCC, Marie Curie Cancer Care and Cancer Research UK.

 Mike is a qualified Mindfulness-Based Awareness Coach which he practices in his spare time.